 Greek names: Κόραξ (Korax); Κρατήρ (Krater)

-These two adjacent constellations are linked in a moral tale that goes back at least to the time of Eratosthenes.
+These two adjacent constellations are linked in a moral tale that goes back at least to the time of Eratosthenes in the third century BC.
 As told by Ovid in his Fasti, Apollo was about to make a sacrifice to Zeus and sent the crow to fetch water from a running spring.
 The crow flew off with a bowl in its claws until it came to a fig tree laden with unripe fruit.
 Ignoring its orders, the crow waited several days for the fruit to ripen, by which time Apollo had been forced to find a source of water for himself.

-Corvus and Crater, two adjacent constellations on the back of Hydra, shown in the Uranographia of Johann Bode (1801).
+Corvus and Crater, two adjacent constellations on the back of Hydra, shown on Chart XIX of the Uranographia of Johann Bode (1801).
 In ancient Greece, a krater was a bowl or vase used for mixing wine with water, rather than a cup as we know it.

 The crow was the sacred bird of Apollo, who changed himself into one to flee from the monster Typhon when that immense creature threatened the gods.
 In another story, related by Ovid in his Metamorphoses, the crow was once snow-white like a dove, but the bird brought news to Apollo that his love, Coronis, had been unfaithful.
 Apollo in his anger cursed the crow, turning it forever black.

-In Greek, Crater was spelt Κρατήρ while Corvus was known as Κόραξ, i.e. Korax.
-The star we know as Alpha Corvi represents the crow’s beak, pecking at the Hydra, while Beta marks its feet, planted firmly on the Hydra’s back.
-Ptolemy in the Almagest said that these two stars were shared with Hydra, as was Alpha Crateris in the base of the cup, but he listed them only once in his catalogue, under Corvus and Crater and not under Hydra.
+In Greek, Crater was known as Κρατήρ (Krater) while Corvus was Κόραξ, i.e. Korax.
+The star we know as Alpha Corvi, named Alchiba, represents the crow’s beak, pecking at the Hydra, while Beta marks its feet, planted firmly on the Hydra’s back.
+Ptolemy in the Almagest said that these two stars were shared with Hydra, as was Alpha Crateris in the base of the cup, but he listed them only once in his catalogue, under Corvus and Crater respectively and not under Hydra.

 The stars of Crater plus some in Hydra formed a large, spidery figure of 22 stars called Yi, representing the wings of the Red Bird.
 Yi was also the name given to the 27th lunar mansion.
 In an alternative interpretation, Yi represented a legendary archer (also known as Houyi), his bow being the adjacent constellation Zhang in present-day Hydra.